-To protect your business, it’s a good idea to have workers’ compensation insurance, and depending on what state you’re in, you’ll likely need it if you have one or more employees.
+To protect your business, it’s a good idea to have workers’ compensation insurance.
+And depending on what state you’re in, you’ll likely need it if you have one or more employees.
 However, not all business owners are required to have workers’ comp insurance.
-Sole proprietors, for example, don’t need it, because they don’t have employees.
+Sole proprietors, for example, don’t typically need it because they don’t have employees.
 However, your industry and business structure may influence whether states consider workers’ comp a requirement.

-Note that most states require some degree of workers’ comp insurance and specific requirements set in the moment a business hires its first employee.
+Most states require some degree of workers’ comp insurance and specific requirements set in as soon as a business hires its first employee.
 Other states don’t require it until a business has a minimum of two to five employees.
 Texas is the only US state that does not require most private employers to have workers’ comp.

-Certain jobs are exempt from workers’ compensation insurance, depending on the state.
+Certain jobs may be exempt from workers’ compensation insurance, depending on the state.
 These include:

 - Seasonal workers